 Yes – in early July, cycling’s world governing body UCI dropped an anti-doping case against the four-time tour de France winner, meaning he will be able to take part in the competition.

 The 33-year-old Briton said he was “grateful and relieved” to bring a end to an “emotional nine months” – and he is keen to get back in the saddle to defend his title.

-Who is in Team Sky with Chris Froome for the Tour de France?
+Who is in Team Sky with Geraint Thomas for the Tour de France?

-Who are the favourites to challenge Chris Froome?
+Who were the favourites to challenge Chris Froome?

 Only seven riders competing on this year’s tour have won all three Grand Tours.
-Of these, Froome is the likely favourite to wear the Maillot Jaune heading into the race, but he will also face stiff competition from home favourite Romain Bardet (racing with the Ag2r-La Mondiale team), who finished just 2 minutes and twenty seconds behind him in 2017.
+Of these, Froome was the likely favourite to wear the Maillot Jaune heading into the race, but he was expected to face stiff competition from home favourite Romain Bardet (racing with the Ag2r-La Mondiale team), who finished just 2 minutes and twenty seconds behind him in 2017.
 He finished second the previous year.

-However, 33-year-old Australian Richie Porte (BMC Racing) is currently bookies’ second favourite to win the contest this year, despite having never won a single stage at 11 starts in the three Grand Tours.
-He has fully recovered from a terrifying crash on the Mont du Chat during last year’s race, however, and won the Tour de Suisse in June – so his luck may be turning.
+However, 33-year-old Australian Richie Porte (BMC Racing) was the bookies’ second favourite to win the contest this year, despite having never won a single stage at 11 starts in the three Grand Tours.
+He has fully recovered from a terrifying crash on the Mont du Chat during last year’s race, however, and won the Tour de Suisse in June.

 What is the route for the 2018 Tour de France?